johnmcfarlane/papers/c++/error-handling.md

 Some conditions can be formally expressed.
 Some of those conditions can be expressed in the code itself.
 Some languages support formal expression as part of the interface.
-Many languages support expression of conditions within the implementation.
+Many languages support expression of conditions within the API implementation.

 The `eg_assert` invocations above are examples of expressions within the implementation.

 ### Calling a C++ API

-In general, C++ APIs should not attempt to handle out-of-contract usage.
+In general, C++ APIs should not attempt to handle out-of-contract invocation.
 As with the `pull_away` example above, normalising bugs has many negative consequences.
 The set of possible violations is likely to be vast so logic to deal with it can dilute the essential code of a function.